What Is The Navigation Pane

 Definition and Purpose

 The navigation pane is essentially a visual aid that allows users to quickly and easily move between different sections of a digital interface.
 Its main purpose is to provide a clear and organized overview of the available content or locations, reducing the need for extensive searching or scrolling.
-By presenting information in a hierarchical format, the navigation pane helps users understand the structure of the system and find what they need more efficiently.
+That said, by presenting information in a hierarchical format, the navigation pane helps users understand the structure of the system and find what they need more efficiently.
 In essence, it acts as a map, guiding users through the digital landscape and helping them reach their destination with minimal effort.

 Historical Context